 Okuti offers the following activities:

 Expertly guided game drives- The Moremi Game Reserve is frequently described as the beating heart of the Okavango Delta.
 Surrounded by floodplains and characterised by grasslands, woodlands, and water sources, the reserve is famous for its big cats and impressive concentrations of plains game.
-All Big Five live here – lion, rhino, leopard, elephant, and buffalo!
+Some Big Five live here – lion, leopard, elephant, and buffalo!
 Smaller predators in residence include cheetah, spotted hyena, jackals, and wild dog, while the herbivore count features giraffe, wildebeest, zebra, and an amazing assortment of antelopes.
 The area is a haven for birdlife too, with specials such as martial eagle, pygmy goose, fulvous whistling duck, and the mysterious Pel’s fishing owl.
 Drives from camp provide exciting opportunities to see this wealth of wildlife!

 Motorboat rides- Also enjoyed in the presence of knowledgeable and experienced guides, boat rides are fantastic for getting to know the wildlife of the waterways.
 Focusing on Xakanaxa Lagoon, they showcase the likes of elephant, hippo, and all sorts of waterbirds.
 From September to December, guests have particularly good sightings of the lagoon’s storks and herons, as this is breeding season.